-- 28. To count as enrolled on a qualification that meets the condition of funding a student has to meet the qualifying period for funding (6 weeks for a qualification with a planned length of 24 weeks or more and 2 weeks for a qualification with a planned length of less than 24 weeks) against the maths and/or English aim.
-The condition of funding relates to enrolments rather than exam entries, this provides flexibility for providers to determine when best for a student to be entered for and sit an exam. - 29.
-There are a small number of students who are not able to take a GCSE or a stepping stone qualification, for example those with multiple and complex needs.
-These students can be exempt from studying qualifications but appropriate literacy and numeracy should still be included in their study programme. - 30.
-Students who have studied in a country that does not provide GCSEs are also potentially exempt from the condition of funding where the overseas qualifications they hold are established as equivalent to GCSE grade C. - 31.
-If a post-16 student achieves a GCSE A-C or qualification deemed as equivalent by other means, e.g. entering for, and studying a qualification outside of their study programme, then they will have met the condition of funding for the remainder of their study programme.
+- 6. To count as enrolled on a qualification that meets the condition of funding a student has to meet the qualifying period for funding (6 weeks for students with a planned length of 24 weeks or more and 2 weeks for students with a planned length of less than 24 weeks) against the maths and/or English aim.
+The condition of funding relates to enrolments rather than sitting the exam, this provides flexibility for providers to determine when best for a student to take their exam. - 7.
+There are a small number of students who are not able to take a GCSE or an approved stepping stone qualification, for example those with multiple and complex needs.
+These students can be exempt from studying qualifications but appropriate literacy and numeracy should still be included in their study programme. - 8.
+Students who have studied in a country that does not provide GCSEs are also potentially exempt from the condition of funding where the overseas qualifications they hold are agreed equivalent to GCSE grade 9 to 4.

+9. If a post-16 student achieves a GCSE 9 to 4 or A-C or qualification deemed as equivalent by other means for example entering for, and studying a qualification outside of their study programme, then they will have met the condition of funding for the remainder of their study programme.